JuliaDataScience/JuliaDataScience/contents/data_vis_makie_recipe.md

 ```

 with this we will have `dfplot` and `dfplot!` conveniently defined for us.
+This allows us to plot `DataFrame`s which contains columns named, `x`, `y`, `z`.
 Now, let's take care of our plot definition.
-We will do a simple scatter plot.
+We will do a simple scatter plot:

 ```
 import Makie